Oh my, where to start? It has always seemed a pity to me that we need to make mistakes from which to learn.

 My own cooking experiences were almost as bad, if not worse.

-Soon after marrying I felt I should make a cake.
+Soon after marrying, I attempted to bake a cake.

 As I was mixing the cake, by hand, I was getting so tired of needing to add more and more milk, as the mixture was so stiff.